emreaniloguz/imageprocessingtoolforpython/README.md

 # Basic Image Processing Application for Python / Computer Vision Applications

-We have developed a user interface that has capability of apply different type of image processing functions with easily.
-With a well-designed user interface, different type of processes can be executed.
+We have developed a user interface that has the capability to apply different types of image processing functions easily.
+With a well-designed user interface, different types of processes can be executed.

 ##  Used  Versions ##